Dunmore (ship): Wharf incidents

 In May 1898, a man working in the hold of the ship, while she was being unloaded at Pyrmont, was seriously injured when a basket of 'blue metal' dropped onto him.

 In June 1911, a wharf labourer fell from a suspended plank onto the wharf at Pyrmont, while unloading gravel from Dunmore.
 Although he kept working at the time, around three weeks later he died in Sydney Hospital, as a result of injuries received in the fall.

 Final years and end of Dunmore

 On 3 January 1922, a southerly gale wrecked the jetty at Bass Point.
 It would not reopen until mid 1927.
 Shellharbour—the port of Shellharbour—was a port that was difficult to use, for all but the smallest vessels and even these needed captains with local knowledge.
-The Dunmore was still on the run to Shellharbour as late as the end of February 1923.
+Dunmore was still on the run to Shellharbour as late as the end of February 1923.

 In March 1925, after a period of inactivity, Dunmore sprang a leak and sank at her moorings in Waterview Bay, Balmain.